keiwu/videoPlayer/README.md

-# videoPlayer
+# Video Player
-# This project is a video player play a list of videos from cloud.
+## This project is an Android video player plays a list of videos from cloud.

-The app connect to a local server to get a list of videos from the cloud. http://localhost:4000/videos (need to change the localhost to your local computer ip address to work)
+The app connect to a local server to get a list of videos from the cloud. http://localhost:4000/videos (need to change the localhost to your local computer ip address to work).

 This project uses jetpack compose.
 The Top part is a ExoPlayer and the bottom part is the descripton of the video.